aws-samples/aws-get-started-workshop/content/01-dev/02-establish-initial-foundation/08-onboard-builder-teams.md

 5. Navigate to **`AWS SSO`**.
 6. Access **`Groups`** in AWS SSO.
 7. Select **`Create group`**.
 8. Provide a group name.
-For example, replacing `acme` with your organization's identifier:
+For example, replacing `example` with your organization's identifier:
-  * `acme-team-a-dev`
+  * `example-team-a-dev`
-  * `acme-foundation-dev`
+  * `example-foundation-dev`
 9. Provide a description.
 For example:
   * `Team A development`
   * `Foundation team development`